What is keratoacanthoma?

-Keratoacanthomas are lesions of concern, as they are difficult to differentiate from squamous cell carcinomas (SCC).
+Keratoacanthomas are lesions of concern, as they are challenging to differentiate from squamous cell carcinomas (SCC).
 Most keratoacanthomas do not become SCCs and can spontaneously regress and resolve on their own.

-However, some lesions contain elements that are cancerous or can change into an SCC lesion.
+However, some lesions contain cancerous elements or can change into an SCC lesions.
 Currently, there is no clinical measure to distinguish between benign keratoacanthomas that will resolve and those that may develop into SCC.
 Therefore, surgical excision with examination under the microscope is highly advised.

 Keratoacanthomas classically are described as dome-shaped, bud-shaped or berry-shaped, 1-2 cm papules with a central keratinous plug.